SAP-samples/teched2023-IN264/exercises/ex7/README.md

 7. You should have received an email from saprover123@gmail.com.
 In case you do not see it in the inbox, check your spam or junk email folder.
 <br><img src="/exercises/ex7/images/PR_Email.png" width=100% height=100%>
 8. The email has a link to the created PR in SAP S/4Hana Cloud System.
 Click on the link and login using the user ID and password provided by the instructors.
-<br/>It will display the created Purchasse Requistion with all the equipments as PR items.
+<br/>It will display the created Purchase Requisition with all the equipment as PR items.
 <br><img src="/exercises/ex7/images/S4Hana_PR.png" width=100% height=100%>

 ## Summary